spoddutur/spark-notes/jupyter-spark-setup.md

  cd jupyter-scala
  sbt publishLocal
  ./jupyter-scala --id scala-develop --name "Scala (develop)" --force
+ output: Run jupyter console with this kernel with jupyter console --kernel scala-develop
+ Use this kernel from Jupyter notebook, running jupyter notebook and selecting the "Scala (develop)" kernel.
 ```

 4. Let's verify installation.
 For this, list kernels and we should see the following three: